 In general, a chargeback protection service lets you shift the liability of unauthorized transactions and fraudulent payment disputes from your business to the chargeback protection provider.
 Many fraud prevention companies and payment processors offer chargeback protection, with different levels of protection and associated costs.

-Some chargeback protection services use an automated process for inspecting transactions while also offering a “chargeback guarantee.”
-If a transaction ends up in a dispute, the service provider reimburses the business for the chargeback fee and conditional refund.
+Some chargeback protection services use an automated process for inspecting transactions while offering a “chargeback guarantee.”
+If a transaction ends in a dispute, the service provider reimburses the business for the chargeback fee and conditional refund.
 Some companies will fight disputes on behalf of the business, covering the cost of each disputed charge and the chargeback fee.

 With chargeback protection, you don’t have to worry about getting hit with high fees and penalties from credit card networks.
-You can also spend less time and resources managing disputes and more time on tasks that generate revenue for your business.
+You can also spend less time and resources managing disputes and more on tasks that generate revenue for your business.

-Need Help Preventing Chargeback Fraud?
+Need Help Preventing and Defending Chargebacks?